IvaroEkel/IvaroEkel/README.md

 - 👋 Hi, I’m Alvaro Diaz-Ruelas (@IvaroEkel)
-- 👀 I’m interested in Science, Arts, Technology, Gaming.
+- 👀 interested in Science, Arts, Technology, Gaming.
-- 🌱 I’m currently learning Combinatorial Stochastic Processes
+- 🌱 currently learning Combinatorial Stochastic Processes
-- 💞️ I’m looking to collaborate on Machine Learning and Data Analysis
+- 💞️ looking to collaborate on Machine Learning and Data Analysis
-- 📫 How to reach me alvaro.diaz@mis.mpg.de
+- 📫 How to reach me diaz.ruelas@cs.uni-leipzig.de

 <!---
 IvaroEkel/IvaroEkel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.